A young Alabama student, a grandparent and a camp director among those killed in Texas floods

 A small-town grandmother who disappeared on her way to work.
 A beloved director of Texas summer camp for girls.
 An Alabama elementary student away from home.
 These are a few of the dozens of victims lost in devastating flooding in Texas.

-The flooding in central Texas originated from the fast-moving waters on the Guadalupe River on Friday, killing nearly 70 people, including 21 children.
+The flooding in central Texas originated from the fast-moving waters on the Guadalupe River on Friday, killing at least 79 people.
 Authorities say search and rescue efforts are still underway, including for campers missing from a summer camp for girls.

 The last time Tanya Burwick's family heard from her was a frantic phone call about the flood waters as she headed to work at a Walmart early Friday in the San Angelo area.
 When Burwick didn't show up for work, her employer filed a missing persons report and sent a colleague to look for her.